Yousuf28/bioconductor_workshop/README.md

 # bioconductor_workshop

-This bioconductor_workshop image contain more than 116 bionconductor packages.
+This  image contain more than 116 bionconductor packages.
 I created this to follow this workshop https://bioconductor.github.io/BiocWorkshops/ .
 This workshop is great for learning Bioinformatics with Bioconductor.

 I have created the image from this link